-There is no entitlement to either term-in-advance payment to a boarding school or hostel, or fortnightly payments to a hostel, for a term where the student who does not commence in that term.
+There is no entitlement to payment to a boarding school or hostel for a term where the student does not commence in that term.
 This includes a continuing student who does not resume study after a vacation period.

 In this situation, the provisions set out in 73.4.1 still apply in respect of fortnightly payments of Living Allowance directed to the payee identified in 71.7.1.
 This means that, although the boarding school or hostel is not entitled to any payments for a student where s/he does not commence in a term, the student is entitled to their normal fortnightly entitlement of Living Allowance up to and including the day s/he became aware that s/he would not be resuming study.